yochaigal/cairn/wip/2e/on-names.md

 | **19**  | **Regency**       |
 | **20**  | **State**         |

 ### Forest Names

+- For the adjective, roll a **d10** twice, first for the **tens** place, and then another for the **ones** place.
+Then repeat the process for the noun.
+- Feel free to combine two nouns, or an adjective and a [terrain type](https://cairnrpg.com/wip/2e/setting/#terrain-noun)
+- Change it up!
+The name _Welcoming Grove_ creates a more vivid image than _Beckoning Copse_ might.
+- Use contrasting words (e.g. _Twisted Canopy_) to evoke an interesting point about the location.
+- Make it sound nice.
+Alliteration and pleasing combinations can create pleasant sounds. _Whispering Woods_ is more pleasing to the ear than _Tangled Woods._

 |          |                |             |
 | -------- | -------------- | ----------- |